toepoke/toepoke.github.io/_posts/2014-06-10-security-questions-and-social-media.md

 However, with the [rise](https://facebook.com/toepoke) and [rise](https://twitter.com/toepoke_co_uk) of social media I believe they're becoming a frail means of [authentication](http://en.wikipedia.org/wiki/Authentication).

-_You_ might be very careful with [what you share](http://mashable.com/2013/07/09/facebook-privacy-how-to/), but you have little control over what your friends share, and [their friends share](http://gizmodo.com/5882027/sharing-with-friends-of-friends-on-facebook-exposes-you-to-150000-people).
+_You_ might be very careful with [what you share](http://mashable.com/2013/07/09/facebook-privacy-how-to/), on social media, but you have little control over what your friends share, and [their friends share](http://gizmodo.com/5882027/sharing-with-friends-of-friends-on-facebook-exposes-you-to-150000-people).

 There is a saving grace however.
 Those little questions are basically just more passwords.
 There's no reason why you can't just put something completely unrelated there.